ynagakrushna/yinr/readme.md

 according to the set difficulty, by this act of changing nounce values with the block data for generating hashes to match with the difficulty level it takes decent amount of time, called proof of work.

+## Mining

+Mining is find to the correct hash of the block, when miner has successfully mined the block and has the values additionall difficulty and nonce values when miner succesfully mined the block they then have the rights to submit the block and shares the nounce values to other miners, then other miners knows the nounce values then quickly verify the valid block and added block to thier chain.with out doing the same computational work again.